Maple Bacon Popcorn at a Glance

 Bacon the Rules

-Want more popcorn recipes that break the mold?
-Browse through our blog for inspiration!
-You’ll find stuff like hot dog popcorn, beef brisket flavored popcorn, and rocky road popcorn — all of which you can make using your Popsmith.
+Want more inspiration worth breaking the rules for?
+Browse our blog for popcorn recipes.
+You’ll find stuff like hot dog popcorn, beef brisket flavored popcorn, and rocky road popcorn — all of which you can make using your Popper.